AddyRdz/big-o-modules/.github/ISSUE_TEMPLATE/homework-submission-template.md

 ---
-name: Reading Questions
+name: Homework submission template
-about: Answer the questions below!
+about: Issue for submitting homework
-title: ''
+title: YOUR FULL NAME
 labels: ''
 assignees: ''

 ---

-### Answer the questions below!
+## Answer the questions below!

 1. In your own words, define the terms "Computer Science", "Data Structure" and "Algorithm"
 >Your answer here.